 In undeveloped countries, engineers are already using 3D printing technology to create affordable roofing options for lower-income populations.
 This roofing is based on the look of terra cotta tiles and is made from recycled plastic.
 Not only is it a less expensive option than traditional roofing materials, but it’s also longer-lasting than the corrugated metal that’s used in roofing on many buildings in underdeveloped countries.
 These 3D-printed roofing tiles come in two sizes and are interchangeable and interlocking.
 They can be used to cover a 12 x 12-foot room with no support, making them a logical choice for countries where it’s difficult to get supplies in and out or where the population is economically challenged.

 Shamrock Roofing and Construction doesn’t offer 3D printed roofs just yet.
 But we do offer the best roofing services in KS and MO.
-We specialize in all residential and commercial roofing services, including everything from a full roof replacement to answering questions you may have about new metal roofing options for your Kansas City home.
+We specialize in all residential and commercial roofing in Kansas city, including everything from a full roof replacement in Kansas city to answering questions you may have about new metal roofing options for your Kansas City home.

 We also offer residential customers a free roof inspection.
 Kansas City residents know they’re working with trusted experts when they work with Shamrock Roofing.
 We’ve been in the roofing business in Kansas City for over 40 years and have lots of happy customers.
 Contact us today to get all your roofing questions answered.
 We look forward to working with you!